The Wild Flower Society

 Regulations for completion of the Field Botanist’s Record Book

-Every plant entered in the record book must be wild, i.e. unplanted and uncultivated, and must have been seen growing in Britain and Ireland by the member on the date shown in the record book.
-It is appreciated that it may not always be easy to tell whether an individual plant has been planted or not!
+Plants entered in the record book should be growing in the wild i.e. unplanted and uncultivated where you saw them and have been seen in Britain or Ireland.
+We appreciate that it may not always be easy to tell if an individual plant has been planted or not!
 Branch Secretaries should be able to offer advice.

 Branch Secretaries should receive your Record books by 31st January each year.
 You may either send your record book, or you may send a list of your records electronically by arrangement with your Branch Secretary.
 When you send your records, please: